1 Wall Street: Architecture

 Although author Daniel Abramson said 1 Wall Street was "Art Deco in many respects", historian Anthony Robins characterized the building as being "Gothic Modern—a skyscraper reflection of Trinity Church".
 Walker had designed other Art Deco buildings in the New York City area, mainly telecommunications structures.
-These included the Verizon Building (1927), New Jersey Bell Headquarters Building (1929), 60 Hudson Street (1930), and 32 Avenue of the Americas (1932), as well as telephone buildings in Upstate New York.
+These included the Barclay–Vesey Building (1927), New Jersey Bell Headquarters Building (1929), 60 Hudson Street (1930), and 32 Avenue of the Americas (1932), as well as telephone buildings in upstate New York.
+Architectural writer Robert A. M. Stern characterized 1 Wall Street as "Walker's only completed skyscraper".

 Form and facade

 1 Wall Street's facade is made primarily of limestone.
 This contrasts with the brick facades of Walker's telecommunications buildings, the use of which was likely influenced by Dutch and German Expressionism.
 At the time of 1 Wall Street's construction, limestone was a relatively expensive material and was rarely used for a building's entire facade, with cheaper brick being used instead.
 1 Wall Street also contains numerous setbacks on its exterior.
-Though setbacks in New York City skyscrapers were mandated by the 1916 Zoning Resolution in order to allow light and air to reach the streets below, they later became a defining feature of the Art Deco style.
-The facade contains uninterrupted vertical piers, similarly to in other Art Deco buildings.
+Though setbacks in New York City skyscrapers were mandated by the 1916 Zoning Resolution to allow light and air to reach the streets below, they later became a defining feature of the Art Deco style.
+The facade has uninterrupted vertical piers, similar to other Art Deco buildings.
 Although the piers emphasize the building's height, Walker said this effect was not the main goal of his design.